-Home » View by Theme » Holiday Drawing Ideas » Easy Valentine's Day Drawings » How to Draw 3D Block LOVE Letters and Coloring Page
+Home » View by Theme » Holiday Drawing Ideas » Easy Valentine's Day Drawings » How to Draw 3D Love Letters: Step-by-Step Art Project for Kids

 These stacked letters were inspired by the work of Robert Indiana, an American artist, famous for his series of LOVE posters and sculptures.
 While the first LOVE sculpture was crafted in 1970, the origins of its design can be traced back to six years earlier, when the Museum of Modern Art in New York City commissioned Indiana to create a Christmas card.